 You can do either a guided or non guided walk through the Monteverde Cloud Forest Reserve.
 We have done both and I recommend a guided walk for anyone who wants to learn more about the cloud forest.

-When it comes to wildlife, the forest is crazy dense so it’s harder to see wildlife here.
-However, it is worth having a guide to learn about the unique cloud forest ecosystem.
 If you love trees, orchids, flowers, moss and that kind of nature, definitely book a guided walk.
 You will not walk all of the reserve on the guided walk, only 1-2 trails.
+A guided walk lasts around 2 hours and normally include the park ticket and round trip transportation.

-On a non-guided walk, like what we did, we were able to walk a lot more of the reserve all the way to the viewpoints, waterfalls and other points of interest.
-We didn’t really learn anything about the cloud forest but it was a very good hike so we recommend a non-guided self walk through Monteverde if you just want to hike.
+On a non-guided walk, we were able to walk a lot more of the reserve all the way to the viewpoints, waterfalls and other points of interest.
+I recommend a non-guided self walk through Monteverde if you just want to hike as much as possible.

 Video